-Antenna funtionality is characterized by Frequency Range, Gain, Directionality, Angle, and Polarization.
+Antenna functionality is characterized by Frequency Range, Gain, Directionality, Angle, and Polarization.

 - Frequency Range defines the radio bands that are supported by the antenna.
 Syscor’s products operate in the 2.4 GHz Industrial, Scientific, and Medical (ISM) radio frequency band, which is a portion of the radio spectrum designated for license-free operation.